Brown Measures of Free Circular and Multiplicative Brownian Motions with Self-Adjoint and Unitary Initial Conditions: Introduction

-Denote the Haar unitary random variable $h$; which means $h$ is a unitary operator, whose spectral distribution is the Haar measure on the unit circle.
-In the special case when $u=h$, the Brown measure of $hb_t$ is absolutely continuous, supported in the annulus $A_t = \{e^{-t/2}\leq |z|\leq e^{t/2}\}$, rotationally invariant and the density $W_t(r,\theta)$ is given by
+Denote the Haar unitary random variable by $h$; which means $h$ is a unitary operator, whose spectral distribution is the Haar measure on the unit circle.
+In the special case when $u=h$, the Brown measure of $hb_t$ is the \emph{annulus law}.
+It is absolutely continuous, supported in the annulus $A_t = \{e^{-t/2}\leq |z|\leq e^{t/2}\}$, rotationally invariant, and the density $W_t(r,\theta)$ is given by

 on the annulus $A_t$.
 The density $W_t$ is independent of $\theta$ because the Brown measure is rotationally invariant.
-We can also calculate the Brown measure of $hb_t$ using using Haagerup-Larsen's formula for the Brown measures of $R$-diagonal operators \cite{HaagerupLarsen2000}.
-Indeed, the random variable $hb_t$ is $R$-diagonal \cite[Proposition 15.8]{SpeicherNicaBook} and the Brown measure of $hb_t$ is can be calculated from the distribution of $(b_t^*b_t)^{1/2}$ (see Appendix for details).
+We can also calculate the Brown measure of $hb_t$ using Haagerup-Larsen's formula for the Brown measures of $R$-diagonal operators \cite{HaagerupLarsen2000}.
+Indeed, the random variable $hb_t$ is $R$-diagonal \cite[Proposition 15.8]{SpeicherNicaBook} and the Brown measure of $hb_t$ can be calculated from the distribution of $(b_t^*b_t)^{1/2}$ (see Appendix for details).

-Figure \ref{IntroFigMult} has a random matrix simulation of the eigenvalue distribution of $ub_{0.8}$ where $u$ has distribution $\frac{1}{3}\delta_{e^{i\pi/3}}+\frac{2}{3}\delta_{e^{4\pi i/5}}$.
+Figure \ref{IntroFigMult} shows a random matrix simulation of the eigenvalue distribution of $ub_{0.8}$ where $u$ has distribution $\frac{1}{3}\delta_{e^{i\pi/3}}+\frac{2}{3}\delta_{e^{4\pi i/5}}$.
 It should be noted that, in this multiplicative case, it is an open problem to give a mathematical proof of that even when the initial condition is the identity, the empirical eigenvalue distribution of $G_N(t)$ converges to the Brown measure of $b_t$.